coniferprod/KSynthLib/README.md

 Build the library, then package it up with `dotnet pack`.
 Then add it to your local NuGet repository:

-    nuget add bin/Debug/KSynthLib.0.0.1.nupkg -source /Your/NuGet/Folder
+    nuget add bin/Debug/KSynthLib.0.0.2.nupkg -source /Your/NuGet/Folder

-Finally, iinstall the package into your project like any NuGet package:
+Finally, install the package into your project like any NuGet package:

     dotnet add package KSynthLib